Abed Ahmed

 Secondary Mathematics - PGCE

-Abed has suffered with a stammer for most of his life and was worried that this would affect his chances of becoming a teacher.
-Thankfully, the staff at BCU never stopped reassuring him and he’s now working towards his dream career…
+Abed has had a stammer from a very young age and will continue to stammer for the rest of his life.
+He was worried that this would affect his chances of becoming a teacher.
+Thankfully, the staff at BCU provided the support he needed and he’s now working in his dream career.

-I’m so passionate about my teaching career.
-And wanted to help people like myself.
+I’m so passionate about my teaching career and want to help people like myself.
 I have a stammer and often worried this would affect my working capabilities.
-However, BCU never made discouraging comments and were always so supportive, always reassuring me that it wouldn’t stop me from becoming a teacher.
+However, BCU never made discouraging comments and was always so supportive, always reassuring me that it wouldn’t stop me from becoming a teacher.

 To me, ‘I AM BCU’ means being part of a community in Birmingham that helps break down barriers.”